How a Fortune 100 Tech Company Turned Its Executives into a Global LinkedIn Growth Engine

 • 2,047 executive posts published between April 2024 and April 2025, reaching audiences in ten priority markets.

-• Campaigns like an “American Innovation” series that delivered targeted visibility with U.S. federal and education buyers seeking trusted domestic suppliers.
+• Campaigns such as an “American Innovation” series that delivered targeted visibility with U.S. federal and education buyers seeking trusted domestic suppliers.

 High‑impact formats and why they work